×

 We asked people living in Estoril to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Estoril, you should pack a variety of clothing to accommodate the mild, Mediterranean climate.
 This includes lightweight clothing for the warm, dry summers and heavier, layered clothing for the cooler, wetter winters.
 Don't forget to pack a good quality raincoat and umbrella for the rainy season.
 Pack comfortable walking shoes as the city is very walkable and you'll want to explore the beautiful surroundings.
 Also, bring a pair of sandals for the beach and a swimsuit, as Estoril is known for its stunning coastline.
 Bring your essential toiletries, but remember that you can buy most items locally.
 However, if you have a preferred brand that may not be available in Portugal, it's a good idea to bring it with you.
 Pack all necessary documents including your passport, driver's license, medical records, and any other identification.
 If you're moving for work or study, don't forget any necessary paperwork related to your employment or education.
 Bring a Portuguese phrasebook or dictionary to help you navigate the language.
 Even though many people in Portugal speak English, it's always helpful to know some basic phrases in the local language.
 Pack any prescription medications you take regularly, along with a copy of your prescription.
 It's also a good idea to bring a basic first aid kit.
 If you're planning on bringing any electronics, remember that Portugal uses Type F power sockets, so you may need to bring a power adapter.
 Lastly, bring personal items that make you feel at home, such as photos, favorite books, or small keepsakes.
-These items can help make your new place feel more comfortable and familiar," said one expat who made the move to Estoril.
+These items can help make your new place feel more comfortable and familiar," remarked one expat in Estoril, Portugal.

 Connect